IDN homograph attack

 This kind of spoofing attack is also known as script spoofing.
-Unicode incorporates numerous scripts (writing systems), and, for a number of reasons, similar-looking characters such as Greek Ο, Latin O, and Cyrillic О were not assigned the same code.
-Their incorrect or malicious usage is a possibility for security attacks.
-Thus, for example, a regular user of may be lured to click on it unquestioningly as an apparently familiar link, unaware that the third letter is not the Latin character "a" but rather the Cyrillic character "а" and is thus an entirely different domain from the intended one.
+Unicode supports numerous scripts (writing systems), and, for a number of reasons, similar-looking characters (such as Greek Ο, Latin O, and Cyrillic О) each has its own code point despite being homoglyphs.
+Their incorrect or malicious usage is potentially an opportunity for security attacks.
+Thus, for example, a regular user of may be lured to click on it unquestioningly as an apparently familiar link, unaware that the third letter is not the Latin character a but rather the Cyrillic character а and is thus an entirely different domain from the intended one.